Antisemitic trope: Palestinians

 In August 2009, an article in the Swedish tabloid Aftonbladet accused Israeli troops of harvesting organs from Palestinians who died in their custody.
 Henrik Bredberg wrote in the rival newspaper Sydsvenskan: "Donald Boström publicized a variant of an anti-Semitic classic, the Jew who abducts children and steals their blood."
-In a video on their website, Time magazine quoted the 2009 Swedish Aftonbladet's unbacked variant of the classic antisemitic blood libel accusation as fact and retracted the allegations that Israeli soldiers had harvested and sold Palestinian organs in 2009 within hours on 24 August 2014 after a denouncing report from HonestReporting came out.
+In a video published on their website on 23 August 2014, Time magazine quoted the 2009 Swedish Aftonbladet's accusation as fact and later on 24 August 2014 retracted the allegations that Israeli soldiers had harvested and sold Palestinian organs.
+The pro-Israel NGO HonestReporting published an article criticising Time for "giving new life to a horrendous blood libel".

 In December 2009, Israel's Channel 2 published an interview with Yehuda Hiss, the former chief pathologist at L. Greenberg Institute of Forensic Medicine, where he accused workers at the forensic institute of taking skin, corneas, heart valves and bones from deceased Israelis, Palestinians and foreign workers without permission in the 1990s.
 Hiss was dismissed as head of Abu Kabir in 2004 after discovery of the use of organs.
 Israeli officials acknowledged that isolated incidents had taken place, but the vast majority of cases involved Israeli citizens and no such incidents had occurred for a protracted period, while Hiss had already been removed from his position.
 In a state inquiry report, they also found "no evidence that Hiss targeted Palestinians...The families of dead Israeli soldiers were among those who complained about Hiss's conduct."
 Despite this, similar accusations are still made by different members of society, including the Euro-Med Human Rights Monitor.

 During the 2023–present Gaza war conspiracy theories were spread that the IDF was harvesting the organ of Palestinians.
 There has been no evidence presented to substantiate this outside of claims made by the Gaza Ministry of Health.
 Despite this the claim has been spread and been used to incite anti-Jewish sentiments online.